lipro-cpm4l/cpmtools/README.md

 cpmtools - Tools to access CP/M file systems
 ============================================

-The cpmtools 1.6 package allows to create, check, read and write CP/M file systems similar to the mtools package, which accesses DOS file systems.
+This package allows to access CP/M file systems similar to the well-known mtools package, which accesses MSDOS file systems.
+It can be used for file exchange with a Z80-PC simulator, but it works on floppy devices as well.
-Beside the regular user commands, there is a file system editor (read-only for now).

 Currently it contains: